noahswtf/darken-anticheat/README.md

 - Handle permission stripping.
 - Detect usermode threads outside of a valid module.
 - Detect kernel threads outside of a valid module.
+- Detecting kernel threads attached to a protected process.
-- Detecting usage of msr register in reserved ranges (used for communication in a virtual machine)
+- Detecting usage of msr register in reserved ranges (used for communication in a virtual machine).

 # How To Use